amous4822/stock-journal/README.md

 **`generateBiasNarrative(stats)`** — Called when the bias report is refreshed.
 Generates two paragraphs of plain-English coaching: what the biggest bias cost was this week, and one concrete action to take next week.
 Uses plain chat completions (free-form text, no function-calling needed).

-All three have 1 retry with 1-second backoff and a safe fallback.
-A Groq outage never blocks the trade action.

 ---

-## The math
+## The optimistc math involved - not tested enough to be proven.

 ### Disposition effect